Mini

 Folders & Groups

 Select multiple folders and press Ctrl+G to group them.
 Groups can be collapsed, soloed/muted as a unit, as well as renamed, or deleted.
 Use Ctrl+0 to clear all group solos, or Ctrl+1 through 9 to solo a specific group.
+Folder/group solo & mute and the folder layout are saved per project instance.

 Presets